oliverjohnstone/ezyconfig/README.md

 }
 ```

-Otherwise you can make use of the set of validators provided in this
+Otherwise, you can make use of the set of validators provided in this
 library:

 | Validator        | Description                                                                                                                      |